simonmichael/hledger_site/index.md

 <!-- accounting.
 The web interface helps make it accessible to GUI-only -->
 <!-- folk as well. -->
 <!-- </div> -->

-### fully documented

-We practice documentation-driven development.
-Every feature must be well documented, and getting started must be easy.

-### focussed on serving users

-hledger strives to be usable, practical and to provide real-world value.
-Intuitive features, bug-free operation and complete, accurate documentation are top goals.
-Currently it is particularly suited to techies, ie users who appreciate the power of text files, revision control, scriptability and double entry accounting.

 ## Help/Feedback